Chundan vallam: Capacity and usage

 Traditionally a boat will be commanded by a village leader (kaarnavan or karanaadhan) with first adanayampu, and under him there will be three main paddlers who control the movement of the boat with a 12 ft main rudder-oar (adanayampu).
 Sitting two to a row along the length of the boat, there will be 64 paddlers, representing 64 art forms (or on occasion 128 paddlers).
 They row in rhythm of the vanchipattu ('boat[man's] song').
 There will be around 25 singers in a row at the middle between the paddlers.
 In the middle of the second half of the boat is a platform for eight people to stand from where the cantor will lead the song.
 They represent the Ashtadikpalakas (Devas or gods who guard the eight directions).

+Cultural significance

+A chundan belongs to a village or to the boat club that races it, and boats carry the names of their home villages: Karichal, Kavalam, Nadubhagam, Champakulam and others.
+Villagers hold religious ceremonies before a new boat enters the water, and by tradition only men of the village board it.
+Private clubs and sponsors now finance the building of new boats.